Skip to content

 On this page

 Multicast is one-to-many traffic.
-Instead of sending one copy of a packet to every receiver, the source sends traffic to a multicast group address.
+The source sends one copy to a group address.
 The network replicates packets only where receivers exist.
+Multicast forwarding is built around trees, receiver interest, and reverse-path checks.

 Multicast roles